B.e.e. assists clients seeking reliable corporate finance advisory services, including corporate finance planning and strategies.

 - Due consideration of potential synergies, cost sharing, diversification and risk minimization, and value creation among projects / portfolio companies.

-In delivering these corporate finance consulting services, B.e.e.’s experts perform a thorough analysis of the company’s strategic direction, operations and activities, financial situation, business and economic environment, market conditions, among others.
+In delivering these corporate finance advisory services, B.e.e.’s experts perform a thorough analysis of the company’s strategic direction, operations and activities, financial situation, business and economic environment, market conditions, among others.

-Within the frame of the client’s strategies, objectives and the dynamics of the situation in place, the firm’s advisory team identifies the various alternatives and advises on the means to maximize value.
-All proposed solutions are followed by a progressive guidance reaching to a successful implementation.
+Within the frame of the client’s strategies, objectives and the dynamics of the situation in place, the firm’s conuslting team identifies the various alternatives and advises on the means to maximize value.
+All proposed financial solutions are followed by a progressive guidance reaching to a successful implementation.

 Investor Protection and Governance in the Valuation of Emerging Markets Investments – by Dr. Sheridan Titman, Dr. Assem Safieddine, and Leila Atwi –Journal of Applied Corporate Finance; Volume 29, Issue 3, Summer 2017, Pages 89–100